tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

   - clean the headsets
   - I had written that he may only need a tablet; however it makes more sense they have XR Glasses as well.
 Information like: battery level, seeing the WL, and other things may be important for troubleshooting

 18 stages, around 10 viewpoints - it is quite a lot to detail to pass the idea.
 The header video is a walkthrough of the experience in ShapesXR.
-Below, you can see some images of this mockup.
+Below, you can see some images of this mockup, and the actual silent walkthrough in shapes XR with the text messages.

 {% include gallery id="gallery-shapes-presentation" caption="TUMO Box with XR headsets - Images of mockup made in ShapesXR." %}

+{% include video id="870635106" provider="vimeo" %}

 ### Next steps